J888/info-site-v2/README.md

 ### ToDo

-- Make author icon and display on post page
-- change the format of the main image so that it is side-by-side to the tags and category
 - Integration of comments i.e. Disqus
 - "highlighted" tweets section - show a set of tweets
-- put long text behind a "read more" clicker

 # ENV VARS